5ifar/AtliQMart_Supply_Chain_Analysis/README.md

 The Supply Chain team decided to use a standard approach to measure the service level in which they will measure ‘On-time delivery (OT) %’, ‘In-full delivery (IF) %’, and OnTime in full (OTIF) %’ of the customer orders daily basis against the target service level set for each customer.

 Other resources Provided: Relevant Business Knowledge & Metadata.
-These can be refered from the Assets folder.
+These files can be refered from the [Assets](https://github.com/5ifar/AtliQMart_Supply_Chain_Analysis/tree/main/Assets) folder.

 ---